LENSS/EMSAssist/README.md

 Assuming NVIDIA GPUs present in the bare metal system running Ubuntu 22.04, we can start with artifact evaluation using prebuilt docker image.
 Again, if you have low-end GPU or have no GPU, you can still reproduce the results in the paper.
 Just wait for some commands to finish if your GPU device is not high-end enough.

+As kindly suggested by our anounymous artifact evaluation reviewers, we provide a 2-hour video tutorial ([google drive video link](https://drive.google.com/drive/folders/14-UJsJXOJaZgTcoRq_6AqgUxhv_1ken4?usp=share_link)) to show how to fully evaluate our artifact.
+In the tutorial video we basically go through most of our commands in this repository.
+The outputs for each command are included.
+You may want to login into your google account first to view the video.

 We first install docker and pull the docker image from dockerhub.

 ### 2.1 Install Docker on Bare Metal Machine